 Moving on to something more positive.
 There’s this successful conservation project that’s been making waves.
 They’ve managed to increase the king cobra population significantly.

-It’s a testament to what we can achieve when we work together.
+It’s a example of what we can achieve when we work together.
 Conservation isn’t just about saving animals; it’s about preserving our shared environment.

 These stories show us the impact of our actions.
 Whether it’s being cautious or taking active steps to protect wildlife, every little bit counts.